OpenHantek/OpenHantek6022/readme.md

 <img alt="Image of main window on linux" width="100%" src="docs/images/screenshot_mainwindow.png">

 * Actively supported devices: Hantek 6022BE/BL on Linux.
+* Other operating systems builds: MacOSX - partly tested & Windows - untested.
 * DSO2xxx Series and DSO52xx Series support is still in but untested due to missing devices.
-* Other operating systems builds: MacOSX and Windows - untested.

 ## Features